-The Centre for Real Estate Research (CRER) acts as a focus for interdisciplinary research in the area of real estate investment and property market analysis.
-Since inception in 1995, CRER has matured into an established and internationally recognised research grouping.
-It supports staff in the development of collaborative activity and seeks to shape the rapidly emerging international research agenda in real estate.
+The Centre for Real Estate Research (CRER) acts as a focus for interdisciplinary research in the areas of real estate investment and real estate market analysis.
+Since inception in 1995, the CRER has matured into an established and internationally recognised research grouping.
+It supports members in the development of collaborative research activity and seeks to shape the rapidly emerging international research agenda in real estate, including the role of real estate for global problems such as carbon emission.

 Our Projects